Professional Indemnity Insurance

 Generally, a settlement is agreed with the court to cover legal costs and damages together.

-Trades That May Require PI Insurance
+Trades That May Require Professional Liability Insurance

 Some professions are required to have PI cover as a statutory requirement or required by their professional body and membership.
 These include law firms, accountancy firms, architects, insurance brokers and financial services companies such as financial advisors and mortgage intermediaries.
 You can get a free professional indemnity quote online in a matter of minutes to see how much it's going to cost you.

-What is the Likely Cost?
+What is the Likely Cost of a Professional Indemnity Policy?

 As the marketplace is now competitive, rates have certainly fallen.
 It's best to get quotes either via brokers or online to compare rates and policies - remembering to read the small print.